Submit support requests and browse self-service resources.

 An API catalog is an important aspect to the success or failure of your API management strategy.
 In this blog, we will explore API catalog best practices, API catalog uses, and important considerations when building out your API catalog.

-An API catalog is a library of available APIs, most often shared through your API developer portal.
+An API catalog is a library of available APIs, most often shared through your API portal.
 The API catalog allows you to strategically manage, promote, and share APIs with relevant developers and end-users.

 Going well beyond a mere technical library of APIs, your API catalog should include relevant search-oriented enhancements to increase the likelihood that users, search engines, and developers find your APIs, no matter where they begin their search.